AllergictoCrustaceans/I-am/README.md

 In case the image is too small to view, here I go at describing its flow:

-The entire app is configured through AWS Amplify CLI, and the REST APIs are created under the CLI.
-The backend scripts (get.js, create.js) that correspond to the configured API endpoints are deployed as lambda functions.
-After backend deployment,one of the lambda functions (create.js) is manually hooked onto the lex bot via AWS Lex console.
-The backend is designed to have the lex bot UI call the lex bot API, which invokes the lambda function create.js.
-Within create.js, it calls AWS Comprehend to do sentiment analysis, and calls DynamoDB to save sentiment analysis data, user and bot input from lex data to persist data.
+The entire app is configured with AWS Amplify CLI (acts as the front-end umbrella of the app).
+The backend scripts (get.js, create.js) that correspond to the configured API endpoints are deployed as lambda functions via Serverless.
+After backend deployment, one of the lambda functions, create.js, is manually hooked onto the lex bot via AWS Lex console.

+Brief of create.js: It is designed to have the lex bot UI call the lex bot API, which invokes the lambda function create.js to call AWS Comprehend to do sentiment analysis, and call DynamoDB to save sentiment analysis data, user and bot input from lex data to persist data.

+Brief of get.js: It is invoked via AWS API Gateway endpoint /moods, and it is designed to get sentiment and topic values from dynamoDB to be displayed on the frontend.

-As for AWS Cognito and AWS API Gateway, the security credentials are all created and configured on the AWS Management Console.
+As for AWS Cognito, the security credentials are all created and configured on the AWS Management Console, and tested through AWS API Gateway Test CLI before building the frontend.

 ## **High-Level Overview of App Flow (in association with Services)**